 In addition, students are supported in their learning by provision of a booklet that guides focus and reflection on practice in the context of their clinical experiences.
 On the final day of the INTERact programme, clinical staff from physiotherapy and medical disciplines engage the students in a guided debrief and reflection session on management of the patient(s), and their respective roles in the context of the clinical team.

 During 2017, the INTERact programme was piloted in Nelson with Trainee Interns and final-year physiotherapy students.
-The programme is being run again in 2018, also involving final-year nursing and occupational therapy students, on clinical placement from Nelson-Marlborough Institute of Technology and Otago Polytechnic, respectively.
+The programme was implemented successfully again in 2018, also involving final-year nursing and occupational therapy students, on clinical placement from Nelson-Marlborough Institute of Technology and Otago Polytechnic, respectively.

 To date, INTERact has demonstrated that students gain new insights and perspectives, and see value in engaging with health professional students from more disciplines in this activity.
 There is potential to replicate the programme at other clinical placement sites.
-During 2018-19, comprehensive evaluation of the INTERact programme will be undertaken, to ensure the resilience of the model at its current, and potential future, sites.
+During 2018-19, comprehensive evaluation of the INTERact programme is being undertaken, to ensure the resilience of the model at its current, and potential future, sites.

 In Southland, one-day interdisciplinary training sessions, featuring simulated patient assessments, are delivered several times each year to improve communication and teamwork between students from medicine, nursing and other disciplines.